urschrei/pyzotero/doc/index.rst

 The Pyzotero source tarball is also available from `PyPI <http://pypi.python.org/pypi/Pyzotero>`_

-The `feedparser <http://feedparser.org>`_ (>= 0.5.1), `pytz <http://pypi.python.org/pypi/pytz/>`_ , and `Requests <http://docs.python-requests.org/en/latest/>`_ libraries are required.
-They will be automatically installed when installing Pyzotero using pip.
-For versions of Python below 2.7, the `ordereddict <http://pypi.python.org/pypi/ordereddict>`_ module is also required.
+For versions of Python below 2.7, the `ordereddict <http://pypi.python.org/pypi/ordereddict>`_ module required.
 This optional dependency can be included with Pyzotero with the command ``pip install pyzotero[ordereddict]``.

 ===============================
 Installing development versions
 ===============================
-Pyzotero remains in development as of February 2015.
+Pyzotero remains in development as of February 2018.
 Unstable development versions can be found on the `Github dev branch <https://github.com/urschrei/pyzotero/tree/dev>`_, and installed directly from there using pip: ``pip install -e git+https://github.com/urschrei/pyzotero.git@dev#egg=pyzotero``, or from the checked-out ``dev`` branch on a local clone, as in the example above.

 =======